 PEGASUS is designed to assist first generation college students as they manage the variety of challenges unique to students without a family background in higher education.
-As a PEGASUS member, the student will have access to professional staf who work specifically with First Generation College (FGC) students and an upper-class mentor.
-PEGASUS offers many opportunities for community building with events such as FGC socials, study sessions, and community service opportunities.
+These challenges include academic progress, social involvement, and personal growth.
+As a PEGASUS member, the student will have access to professional staff who work specifically with First Generation College (FGC) students and an upper-class mentor.
+PEGASUS offers many opportunities for students to get involved with events such as FGC socials, study sessions, and community service opportunities.
 POWER sessions are offered for achievement in scholarship and unprecedented success in the following areas:

 - Transitioning to the university environment